GoogleCloudPlatform/podcast/site/content/post/episode-9-cloud-vision-api-with-ram-ramanathan/index.md

 MARK: Sure, sure, you just don't have a recognizable face, quite clearly.
 FRANCESC: Yeah, I'm just not attractive enough for bots.
 MARK: No, that's totally fair enough.
 Talking about face detection now, I can see here that facial recognition isn't supported.
 Do we want to talk a little bit about that?
 RAMANATHAN: Sure.
-I think, you know, of--you know, one of the things that we are focused on is user privacy, and so what we provide in--on the Google Cloud Platform is this ability to detect faces.
+I think, you know, of--you know, one of the things that we are focused on is user privacy, and so what we provide in--on the Google Cloud is this ability to detect faces.
 We don't do facial recognition, so as part of our face detection, we're able to detect the faces inside the image, and we also detect the associated emotions of the face, whether a person is smiling, not smiling.
 We don't store the info--both the images or the associated information we return back to the user on Google servers.
 We return it back to you, to the end user, so in that way we're ensuring that, you know, the user has control over their data and associated responses.
 MARK: That sounds pretty reasonable.
 FRANCESC: That's very interesting.
 So basically, we're able to see what--if there's any face, what are they doing, but we don't know who they are, basically?
 RAMANATHAN: That's correct.